lter/Excel-Metadata-to-EML/EML/SupportTool/readme.txt

 EXECUTABLE FILE

-  xlsx2EML-03_Windows.exe
+  xlsx2EML-04_Windows10.exe

     Converts the Metadata template above to an EML-compliant XML file.
-    This version doesn't require Perl and has been tested on Windows 7 and Windows 10.
+    This version doesn't require Perl.

-    The executable file was generated from xlsx2EML-02_Tk.pl using Strawberry Perl 5.26 and the PAR::Packer 1.037 Perl module (packages all of a script's required Perl components and modules into an executable file).
+    Windows 10 executables were generated from xlsx2EML-04_Tk.pl using Strawberry Perl 5.26 and the PAR::Packer 1.037 Perl module (packages all of a script's required Perl components and modules into an executable file).